typedb/typedb-docs/12-comparisons/00-sql-and-graql.md

 get $ci;
 ```

 In conclusion, Grakn's reasoning engine allows us to abstract away logic that otherwise happens in either our query or our application layer.
-Pushing this logic down into Grakn allows us to write easier queries at a higher-level of expressivity.
+Pushing this logic down into Grakn allows us to write simpler queries at a higher-level of expressivity.

 There is much more to Graql than what we've tried to show in here.
-Hopefully this comparison has, at least, shown the high level similarities and differences between both languages.
+Hopefully this comparison has, at least, given the high level similarities and differences between both languages.

 ## Resources

 - [Grakn Quickstart](https://dev.grakn.ai/docs/general/quickstart)
 - [Modelling in Grakn](https://dev.grakn.ai/docs/schema/overview)
 - [The Grakn Ontology: Simplicity and Maintainability](https://blog.grakn.ai/the-grakn-ai-ontology-simplicity-and-maintainability-ab78340f5ff6)